WIP: A Quick PyTorch 2.0 Tutorial¶

 optimizer.step()

-# Calculate and accumulate accuracy metric across all batches
+# Calculate and accumulate accuracy metrics across all batches

 y_pred_class = torch.argmax(torch.softmax(y_pred, dim=1), dim=1)